 We define decentralised coherent circulation as giving us a yardstick against which to evaluate the effectiveness of the solution to the issue of allowing participants to effectively play together in SoloJam.
 Decentralisation means that there is no central control over the circulation of playing of solos by participants.
-Coherence in our case means for nodes to be playing slight variations of each others rhythmic patterns over time as and when they become leaders, such that the next leader plays a slight variation of the rhythmic pattern played by the current leader.
+Coherence in our case means for nodes to be playing slight variations of each others rhythmic patterns over time as and when they become soloists, such that the next soloist plays a slight variation of the rhythmic pattern played by the current soloist.
 Thus, our goal is to design an intelligent system that allows for both decentralised control and coherent musical output.
-It should enable participants to play together without them possessing much musical knowledge, and without requiring an expert to direct their interaction with other participants.
+It should enable participants who do not possess much musical knowledge to play together without requiring an expert to direct their interaction with other participants.

-3 Economics Inspired Approach For Participation
+3 Market-based Approach For Enabling Participation